gnobob/gnobob/README.md

 ## 👤 About Me

-I'm **Dominador C. Lillo Jr. (Domz)** — **Founder & CEO of AurtifAI**, a deep-tech engineering team building next-generation **AI safety infrastructure** for the real world.
+I'm **Dominador C. Lillo Jr. (Domz)**, **Founder & CEO of AurtifAI**, a deep-tech engineering team building next-generation **AI safety infrastructure** for the real world.

-I design and lead systems that go beyond automation — systems that **detect, predict, protect, and cryptographically verify reality**.
+I design and lead systems that go beyond automation, systems that **detect, predict, protect, and cryptographically verify reality**.
 My work spans **edge AI, robotics, decentralized systems, and mission-critical safety platforms** designed for environments where failure is not an option.

 ---